carlbomsdata/mp4-to-gif/README.md

-# mp4-to-gif
+# mp4-to-gif converter application
-mp4 to gif converter written in go
+This gui application converts mp4 files in to gif files, simple as that.
+It is written in Go and uses the Fyne GUI toolkit.

 ## Dependencies